Bag0niku/PyBer_Analysis/README.md

   - Urban areas:
     - most of the revenue is here, who needs a car when you can ride-share.
   - Suburban areas:
     - mostly to increase access and spreading the word about the service.
+I would like to see whether or not the affordable price for suburban areas is the same as urban areas.
   - Rural areas:
     - to stablize the price.
+I suspect the affordability in rural areas may be a closer to $30.
 - Question in regards to the Suburban and Rural areas:
   - Why should you recruit more drivers in areas where there is little or no customer base?
      - Answer: You will not have customers, if you do not have drivers; more drivers means more access to the service and higher chance of getting riders.